Afterpay Merchant Terms of Service

 (g) Except as expressly provided herein, nothing in these Scheme Rules shall confer to Merchant or any of its affiliates any right of ownership in any of the Intellectual Property of APM Provider.

-(h) In respect of all other marketing, advertising and promotional activities arising out of or in relation to the Service and/or Payment Method, Merchant and the relevant APM Provider for each Territory shall enter into contractual arrangements separately including any license of Merchant and APM Provider Intellectual Property required for such activities.
+(h) In respect of all other marketing, advertising and promotional activities arising out of or in relation to the Service and/or Payment Method, Merchant and the relevant APM Provider for each Territory shall enter into contractual arrangements separately including any licence of Merchant and APM Provider Intellectual Property required for such activities.
 The contact details for the relevant APM Provider’s marketing department in the relevant Territory shall be made available to Merchant.

 5. CUSTOMER INFORMATION AND MERCHANT’S COMPLIANCE